-At Orleans, we hold daily 'Maths Meetings' in all of our year groups.
+At Orleans, we hold 'Maths Meetings' at least 3 times per week.

 - Each meeting begins with a song, rhyme, poem or chant to ensure full participation and enjoyment. - Meetings begin with 'calendar' maths days of the week, months of the year, seasons and sequencing all of these. - Their purpose is to consolidate key areas of Mathematics or introduce new topics.